Sustainable Woodland Management AIM L3

 Social Forestry comprises of health and well-being programmes run in a woodland setting, often involving woodland management tasks or woodland craft activities.
 Programmes are designed to build self-confidence, self-esteem, and social interaction.
 In some senses it is a Forest School for grown-ups!

 Social Forestry is an activity that can be prescribed to an individual by their GP, in lieu or in addition to drugs – this is referred to as Social Prescribing.
-Social Prescribing recognizes that some physical and mental health problems cannot be cured by prescribed drugs, or prescribed drugs alone.
+Social Prescribing recognises that some physical and mental health problems cannot be cured by prescribed drugs, or prescribed drugs alone.
 A GP, Nurse or other primary care professional may refer people to services in their local area that promote well-being, encourage social inclusion, endorse self-care and often, connect to nature.
 At Coed Lleol (Small Woods Wales), we work alongside GP surgeries in Wales and GPs refer patients to our programmes via Social Prescribing.

 Social Forestry programmes are run in England (by Small Woods) and Wales (by Coed Lleol (Small Woods Wales)).
 We work with all sorts of referral organisations.
 This includes mental health charities such as MIND, family focused charities that work in areas of deprivation such as Flying Start, residential care organisations such as HAFOD and many more.

 There is a robust and extensive body of research that suggests spending time in nature improves physical and mental wellbeing and decreases mortality.
 Research regarding Social Forestry projects run by Coed Lleol (Small Woods Wales) have shown two predominant benefits.
 Firstly, an improvement in positive relationships via social contact, thus decreasing isolation.
-Secondly, an improvement in perceived physical and mental wellbeing from time spent in nature doing physical activities (check out our Success Stories!).
+Secondly, an improvement in perceived physical and mental wellbeing from time spent in nature doing physical activities (check out our Case Studies!).

 Feedback from Coed Lleol (Small Woods Wales) Social Forestry session participants includes: